viswa-coder/Wrist_Pulse_Sensing/README.md

 - Real-time Feedback: Users can receive real-time feedback on their pulse waveforms, enabling them to make lifestyle adjustments in accordance with Ayurvedic recommendations.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`

-## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.